A Bochner Formula on Path Space for the Ricci Flow: Applications of the Bochner Formula on Parabolic Path Space

 \subsection{Proof of the Characterizations of Solutions of the Ricci Flow}

-The following result reproves a theorem by Haslhofer and Naber (cf. Theorem 1.22 of \cite{HN18a}), characterizing solutions of the Ricci flow, using the Bochner formulas on path space that were developed in the previous section.
-Before the statement of the theorem, we first recall that the Ornstein-Uhlenbeck operator is defined as
+The following result reproves a theorem by Haslhofer and Naber (cf. Theorem 1.22 of \cite{HN18a}), characterizing solutions of the Ricci flow, using the Bochner formulas on path space that were developed in the previous section. \begin{proof}[Proof of Theorem \ref{theorem Ricci}] $(\mathrm{G1}) \implies (\mathrm{R2})$: To prove $(\mathrm{R2})$, we evaluate $(\mathrm{G1})$ at $\sigma=\tau=0$,